threexc/yocto-tekton/yddtalk/worklist.md

 ### To Do

-1. General cleanup of yocto-tekton
+1. ~~General cleanup of yocto-tekton~~ - better, can continue as needed
-2. Helm chart for sstate deployment
+2. ~~Helm chart for sstate deployment~~ - First iteration done
    - Helm chart for meta-python pipelines if possible
 3. Example using Tekton Triggers
 4. Scheduler technique